Home > Articles > What is the Best 4×4 in the World?

 A Rental.
-Okay, well that’s how the joke goes anyway.
-And it’s not the BMW in the picture (that was to get your attention).
-In my time spent driving Land Rovers in inaccessible locations, I’ve had to tow or dislodge a number of tourists driving rental 4×4′s which are nowhere near up to the off road job that the conditions present.
+Okay, well that's how the joke goes anyway.
+And it's not the BMW in the picture (that was to get your attention).
+In my time spent driving Land Rovers in inaccessible locations, I've had to tow or dislodge a number of tourists driving rental 4x4's which are nowhere near up to the off road job that the conditions present.

-Driving offroad wellHowever, the vehicle is only half the story.
-It’s only as good as the person driving it.
-And with the rush of adrenaline comes the cloudiness of reality.
-“Driving off road’s just like driving on road, but bumpier!”.
-No no no no no. It really takes practise to be able to drive well off road as it takes a distinct change of mindset.
+No no no no no. It really takes practise to be able to drive well off road, as it takes a distinct change of mindset.
 The idea is that you avoid obstacles if at all possible.
 Sounds too obvious, right?

-The way I see it, normal roads don’t have obstacles, which is why when a pot hole forms after a rough winter, everyone drives in it making it worse and damaging their cars because they don’t expect to have to avoid things on the road.
+The way I see it, normal roads don't have obstacles, which is why when a pot hole forms after a rough winter everyone drives in it making it worse and damaging their cars because they don't expect to have to avoid things on the road.
 Driving off road is a constant and energy sapping puzzle to avoid pot holes and gullies.

 Another key skill is resisting the urge to go faster.
 On tarmac before a hill, you’d get momentum to get up the hill, but off road when you hit the bottom of the hill, you’re more likely to be hitting the place where all the water collects and flows the fastest: i.e. more erosion and more instability at speed.